 - Interacting with other users

 - Creating a page for your organisation

 - Creating an event

-- Tweet – a 140-character long piece of content that you share with your followers.
-This could include a photo (which since 2016 does not count for the character limit) or link as well as text content.
+- Tweet – a 240-character long piece of content that you share with your followers.
+This could include a photo or link as well as text content.

 - Retweet – where a Tweet from one user is shared or reposted by another user.

 - Handle – this is a username and appears with an ‘@’ symbol in front of it.